lpil/dogma/docs/rules.md

 If you are a Windows user you should be able to configure your editor to write files with Unix style `\n` line terminators.

+### LiteralInInterpolation

+A rule that disallows useless string interpolations that contain a literal value instead of a variable or function.